Saatva Classic mattress review in brief

-Trial length: 180 nights
+Trial length: 365 nights

 These sit on top of a strong, durable base of 13-gauge tempered steel support coils that have been oven heated and aim to prevent the mattress from sagging over time.
 Together, these two coil layers create a responsive, dual support system that help air flow through the mattress, keeping you cool at night.

-In the centre of the Saatva Classic mattress, there are two back support enhancements to provide increased pressure relief.
+In the center of the Saatva Classic mattress, there are two back support enhancements to provide increased pressure relief.
 One delivers Saatva’s ‘lumbar zone’ technology via an active wire support in the center of the mattress; the other - a memory foam layer - helps relieve tension from your lower back.

 Finally, a foam encasement wraps around the mattress, offering edge support, preventing sagging, and helping stabilize the entire mattress.

 All of Saatva's mattresses come with a 365-night risk-free trial (previously 180 nights), so you have plenty of time to decide if the Classic is right for you.
 If you choose not to keep the mattress for any reason, Saatva will collect it, donate it to a Veteran's shelter and refund your money – less a $99 processing fee.
 You can also exchange your mattress for a different firmness level or depth for the same $99 fee during your trial period.

 Saatva ships its mattresses with a non-prorated lifetime warranty – a massive jump from the previous term of 15 years.
 However, the conditions remain largely the same.
 If there's a defect within the first two years, you’ll get a free replacement.
 From year three onward, Saatva will repair or replace your mattress; you'll just need to pay a $149 processing fee.